Email FacebookTwitterMenu burgerClose thin

 Chase vs. Bank of America: Rates

-Bank of America’s basic checking account offers 0.01% to 0.02%, with qualified account activity.
+Bank of America’s basic checking accounts do not offer interest.
 Its basic savings account gives 0.01%, also with qualified account activity.
-The bank’s money market accounts provide a range of rates, from 0.03% to 0.6%, depending on term and balance.
-The interest rate for CDs are from 0.03% to 4.75%.
+The bank’s money market accounts provide a range of rates, from 0.03% to 0.06%, depending on term and balance.
+The interest rate for CDs are from 0.03% to 4.00%.

 Bank of America’s rates on its fixed-rate conventional mortgages, with 15-, 20- and 30-year terms, are also attractive.
-As of mid-2022 its 30-year fixed mortgage was offering 5.625% and its 15-year fixed was 4.625%.
+As of April 2025 its 30-year fixed mortgage was offering 6.875% and its 15-year fixed was 5.875%.
 Although shorter-term loans allow you to save significantly on interest, you will then be subject to larger monthly payments.
 But if you can afford these heftier bills, it’s well worth doing.

 Tips for Finding the Right Bank

 • You’ll need more than just a quality bank to grow your money and get ready for retirement.
-A financial advisor is also a crucial piece of the equation.
+A financial advisor can also be an important piece of the equation.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Our free savings calculator will help you determine how your future savings will grow based on APY, initial deposit and periodic contributions and help you make a smart decision when planning your finances and choosing your a bank.